clobrano/blog/content/posts/2020-10-26-connect-lp-with-gh.md

 ---
 title: "How to use GitHub Actions to connect with Launchpad"
-date: 2020-10-26T11:51:15+01:00
+date: 2020-10-30T11:51:15+01:00
-draft: true
+draft: false
+tags:
+- yaru
+- python
+- CI
 ---

 Since the beginning of the Yaru project, three years ago, we always had a little problem: two different places for bug tracing.

 Our main repository is hosted on [GitHub](https://github.com/ubuntu/yaru), but we also have the [Launchpad](https://launchpad.net/ubuntu/+source/yaru-theme) page taking care of the `yaru-theme` package.

-I can not stress enough how much I appreciate people that use Yaru and take time to report a problem (even when they report it in a not-so-nice way 😀), but somehow we tend to forget LP, and even if the Ubuntu Desktop team took care of them as well, some bugs had to wait too much for a response from our side.
+I can not tress enough how much I appreciate our users that take time to report problems, desires, ideas, but indeed our responsiveness on Launchpad has not been the best so far.

+We shall thank as well the Ubuntu Desktop Team that took care of these bugs.

-A couple of week ago we decided to handle this with our CI.
+A couple of weeks ago, we thought that automatically mirroring Launchpad bugs on our GitHub repository could have been a solution, and we decided to take care of this with our CI.

 Ideally, our solution would have the following:

-1. Daily checks.
+1. Perform daily checks.
-2. A list of all active bugs Launchpad.
+2. Get the list of all open bugs on Launchpad.
-3. For any new bug found, create a GitHub bug with ID, Title and link to the original report.
+3. For any **new bug** found, create a GitHub bug with ID, Title and link to the original report.

 We already have some GitHub Actions to keep track of our upstreams.
-It's configured to run periodically and automatically create a PR when there is new content we shall import.
+It's configured to run periodically, and create a PR when there is new content we shall take care of.
 This configuration looked promising for the first point.

-To interact with Launchpad we have [Launchpadlib](https://help.launchpad.net/API/launchpadlib).
+launchpad provides [Launchpadlib](https://help.launchpad.net/API/launchpadlib), a nice python library to interact with the servers.

 > launchpadlib is an open-source Python library that lets you treat the HTTP resources published by Launchpad's web service as Python objects responding to a standard set of commands.
 With launchpadlib you can integrate your applications into Launchpad without knowing a lot about HTTP client programming.

-Playing with this library is pretty fun, and the best way to learn it is through the [listed examples](https://help.launchpad.net/API/Uses).
-For instance, I must thank [Bughugger](), that showed me the way to get the list of bugs of a given application.
+Playing with this library was pretty fun, and the best way to learn it was through the [listed examples](https://help.launchpad.net/API/Uses).
+For instance, I must thank [Bughugger](https://launchpad.net/bughugger), that showed me the way to get the list of bugs of a given application.

 ```py
 import os